Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

   a service agent can register himself multiple time with different description (and hence discoverable in multiple ways).

-It is important to notice that most of the mentioned methods are `asynchronous`, which means that the agent does not waits explicitly for the result of the operations.
+It is important to notice that most of the above mentioned methods are `asynchronous`, which means that the agent does not waits explicitly for the result of the operations.

 Establish a connection: `Handshake`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This step is the `condition sine qua non` to interact with the OEF Node, and hence with other OEF agents.
+It is implemented in the :func:`~oef.agents.Agent.connect` method.

 .. code-block:: python